Pontifical Latin American College: History

 The number of students continually increasing, the superiors had to look for another dwelling.
 Through the assistance of Carlo Sacconi, Cardinal-protector of the college, part of the old novitiate of the Jesuits, on the Quirinal—which since 1848 had been used for a French military hospital—was secured, the house near the Minerva sold, and the new residence occupied on 18 April 1867, the feast of the Patronage of St. Joseph, to whom the college had been dedicated.

 South American bishops visiting Rome brought new students, and the number reached 59.
 Pius IX, almost unannounced, went to the new college, assisted at an "academy", and allowed his name to be added to its legal title, making it Collegio Pio-Latino Americano.

 In 1870 the bishops attending the First Vatican Council increased the number of students to 82.
 In 1871, the Italian government having expelled the Jesuits from the small part of the novitiate they occupied, acceded to the request of the Brazilian Emperor and permitted the South American College to remain where it was until a suitable house should be found.
-The new rector the Rev. Agostino Santinelli, S.J., bought a new site in the Prati di Castello, not far from the Vatican, and near the Tiber.
-The foundation stone was blessed on 29 June 1884, by the protector, Cardinal Sacconi, in presence of a large assemblage among whom was the Most Rev. Father Peter Beckx, General of the Society of Jesus, then living in the American College.
-The work of building began immediately, and Father Santinelli saw the building finished in 1887–88.
+The new rector, Agostino Santinelli, bought a new site in the Prati di Castello, not far from the Vatican, and near the Tiber.
+The foundation stone was blessed on 29 June 1884, by the protector, Cardinal Sacconi, in presence of a large assemblage, among whom was Peter Beckx, General of the Society of Jesus, then living in the American College.
+The work of building began immediately, and Santinelli saw the building finished in 1887–88.